capjamesg/codename-apple/README.md

 ## TODOs

-[ ] Document how front matter parsing works.
+- [ ] Document how front matter parsing works.
-[ ] Add inline comments for all functions.
+- [ ] Add inline comments for all functions.
-[ ] Remove functions used for my specific website.
+- [ ] Remove functions used for my specific website.
+- [ ] Document example in `examples/` folder.

 ## Dependencies